practicalli/blog-cryogen/content/md/posts/clojure-cli-tools-understanding-aliases.md

 This creates a Clojure namespace (file) called `simple-api-server` in the `practicalli` domain.
 The project contains the `clojure.core`, `test.check` and `test.runner` libraries by default.

-The `deps.edn` includes several aliases, some names have been adjusted from the template defaults to provide greater context.
+The `deps.edn` includes several aliases, some aliases have been adjusted and added from the template defaults to provide greater context.

-* `:env/test` includes the `test.check` library and test code files under the `test` path.
-* `:test/run` sets the main namespace for the Cognitect Labs test runner, calling the `-main` function in that namespace that runs all the tests under the directory `test`
-* `project/run` runs the Clojure project using clojure.main, so calls the `-main` function of the specified namespace
-* `project/greet` runs the fully qualified function `greet` (this could be any specified function in any of the project namespaces)
-* `package/uberjar` creates an uberjar of the project for deployment

 ```clojure
 {:paths ["src" "resources"]